ad-ha/ide_api/README.md

   ![Custom repository](static/images/add_hacs_custom_repo.png)

   - On the "Repository" field put the URL copied before
-  - On the "Catgory" select "Integration"
+  - On the "Category" select "Integration"
+  - Click the "Download" button and download latest version.
 - Restart HA

 ## How to configure